rptb1/tammy-norie/plan/unsinkability.rst

 unsinkable.

-The document uses the conventions of an engineering project at my company, `Ravenbrook`_ [RB-1998]_.
-In particular:
+The document uses the conventions of an engineering project at my company, `Ravenbrook`_, follwing rule.generic [RB-1998]_.
+In
+particular:

-- It uses tagged statements (with dots) as cross-references.
+- It uses tagged statements (with dots) as cross-references (rule.generic.ident, rule.generic.once).

-- Comment *about* the document that aren't *part* of it are enclosed in square brackets.
+- Comment *about* the document that aren't *part* of it are enclosed in square brackets (rule.generic.note).
 These are often notes of things that need further work.

 I've included a brief explanation of the purpose of each section so that you can get the idea.